 Jobs with the Colorado State Patrol

-The Colorado State Patrol employs more than 900 Sworn Officers and civilian personnel.
-In particular, the Executive Security Unit (ESU) of the Colorado State Patrol consists of troopers, civilian security guards, and a command center workforce.
-The Executive Security Unit also provides transportation and security for the Governor and the First Family.
+The Colorado State Patrol employs about 1,100 sworn officers and civilian personnel.
+Troopers here work within the Executive Security Unit (ESU) which, in addition to providing highway patrol services, also provides transportation and security for the Governor and the First Family.

-Other programs of the Colorado State Patrol include:
+Other programs and divisions within the Colorado State Patrol include:

 - Canine Team